 raising the question of whether or not neonicotinoids hinder the insects

-ability to groom away, and deal with Varroa mites. (see right margin for further information).
+ability to groom away, and deal with Varroa mites. (see the block below for further information).

-An interesting presentation here proposes how the general weakening of a honey bee colony due to pesticide exposure, ultimately favours Varroa mite, interfering with brood care, reduced jelly in brood cells, and ultimately enabling Varroa mite to reproduce more prolifically.
+One interesting presentation proposes how the general weakening of a honey bee colony due to pesticide exposure, ultimately favours Varroa mite, interfering with brood care, reduced jelly in brood cells, and ultimately enabling Varroa mite to reproduce more prolifically.

 Chun-Xiang Zeng and Jin-Jun Wang 2008: Influence of exposure to imidacloprid on survivorship, reproduction and vitellin content of the carmine spider mite, Tetranychus cinnabarinus.